Bengaluru FC Secures Victory Over Mohammedan Sporting in Close ISL Encounter

-Bengaluru FC secured a hard-fought 2-1 victory against Mohammedan Sporting in the Indian Super League, showcasing a dominant first-half performance and climbing up the league standings.
+Bengaluru FC secured a narrow 2-1 victory over Mohammedan Sporting Club in the Indian Super League, while Chennaiyin FC defeated Kerala Blasters, marking key shifts in the ISL standings.

 Key Points

-- Bengaluru FC defeated Mohammedan Sporting 2-1 in an Indian Super League match, showcasing a strong first-half performance.
+- Bengaluru FC defeated Mohammedan Sporting Club 2-1, with goals from Ryan Williams and Ashique Kuruniyan.

-- Ryan Williams and Ashique Kuruniyan scored for Bengaluru FC, securing a crucial lead.

-- Mahitosh Roy's second-half goal for Mohammedan Sporting narrowed the deficit but wasn't enough to secure a draw.
+- Mahitosh Roy scored for Mohammedan Sporting, but it wasn't enough to secure a draw.

+- Chennaiyin FC defeated Kerala Blasters with a goal from Imran Khan, securing their first win of the season.

-- Bengaluru FC's victory moved them up to fifth place in the ISL standings.
+- Bengaluru FC moved up to fifth in the ISL table, while Chennaiyin FC climbed to eighth after their victories.

-- Mohammedan Sporting continues to search for their first points after suffering their fourth consecutive defeat.

 First half strikes by Ryan Williams and Ashique Kuruniyan gave Bengaluru FC a fighting 2-1 win over Mohammedan Sporting Club in their Indian Super League (ISL) match here on Saturday.